microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/teamsapp-delete.md

-# Remove an app from your organization's app catalog
+---title: "Permissions"description: "Remove the app from your organization's app catalog (the tenant app catalog). "---# Remove an app from your organization's app catalog